fastpack/fastpack/README.md

 ### Heap

+- [ ] FastpackTraspiler / patch model - how to process node by 2 different
+      transpilers, i.e. spread operations and then remove flow type annotations
 - [ ] support AST variable scope and check collisions with tmp_vars
 - [ ] Think of Workspace.make_patcher API
 - [ ] Think of integration with Flow